oasys-esrf-kit/dabam2d/README.md

 ### Contribution:

-Contact us to make your profiles available online through DABAM2D - the open-source database of 2D metrology profiles.
+Contact us to make your **metrology** profiles available online through DABAM2D - the open-source database of 2D metrology profiles.